PaloAltoNetworks/terraform-best-practices/tests.md

 Similarly, sometimes an output is a list, but a user can still be predicted to convert it to a map anyway.
 Lists however are more often used as resource arguments in practice, which are immune to unknown values.
-For example `aws_instance.vpc_security_group_ids` expects a list of strings and works fine whether the list is known or unknown, so it has completely different behavior than `for_each`.
-(Map arguments would be immune for the same reason, but they are rarely seen in providers except for the ubiquitous `tags` maps.)
+For example `aws_instance.vpc_security_group_ids` expects a list of strings and works fine whether the list is known or unknown, so it has completely different behavior than `for_each` (map arguments would be immune for the same reason, but they are rarely seen in providers except for the ubiquitous `tags` maps).

 How to consume a list:

 ```hcl2
 resource "random_pet" "consume_mymodule_my_list" {